 The applicant team will be asked to describe any relevant agreements that they have entered into to facilitate their partnership working.
-The HRB advise that consideration should be given to issues as relative responsibilities, governance arrangements, ownership and copyright, access and sharing of data/materials etc. when working up Partnership proposals.
+The terms of any collaboration should be determined early, and relevant agreements should be in place by the onset of the project.
+The HRB advise that consideration should be given to issues such as relative responsibilities, governance arrangements, ownership and copyright, access and sharing of data and samples etc. when working up Partnership proposals.